nventive/FlutterApplicationTemplate/doc/Architecture.md

 ### Kill Switch

-This application contains Kill switch feature.
+This application contains a kill switch feature.

 See [KillSwitch.md](KillSwitch.md) for more details.